VickyFrenzy/gdocs/README.md

 2. Parse your project using the command bellow, you can add as many directories as you want and paths must be relative to the parser directory.

    If any errors occur during this process, read them and fix them.

    ```
-   $ yarn parse -d "./examples" -d "../path/to/your/project"
+   $ deno task parse -d "./examples" -d "../path/to/your/project"
    ```

 3. Build the frontend.

    ```
    $ cd ../builder
    $ yarn build